-Trade receivables and trade payables
+Trade receivables

-The carrying amounts of these receivables and payables approximate their fair values as they are subject to normal trade credit terms.
+The carrying amounts of these receivables approximate their fair values as they are subject to normal trade credit terms.

 Other receivables, cash and cash equivalents, other payables and interest-bearing financial liability

 The directors are of the view that the fair values of other financial assets and liabilities with a maturity period of less than one year approximate their carrying amounts as disclosed in the statement of financial position and in the notes to the financial statements due to the short period to maturity.